Tobistephenn/LedaStorc-Smart-Contract/README.md

 ```
 This project is a decentralized crowdfunding application

+Ledastorc is a reliable and transparent aid distribution system, especially in times of crisis and displacement.
+It is a platform that helps validate ideas and causes as studies have shown that 42% of valuable ideas falter due to a lack of validation and support.
+And funding accessibility remains a significant barrier to advancing humanitarian causes.

+It creates a secure and transparent platform for contributions, not only facilitating funding but also fostering trust among donors and recipients.
+Additionally, it leverages cryptocurrency enthusiasts' interest in impactful projects bringing new resources and innovation to the table.

 Features:
 1. Users can create proposals on the platform
 2. The chairperson assigns level 1 and level 2 statuses to users